-#46 Keep stove reflector pans clean.
+#45 Keep stove reflector pans clean.
 Clean reflector pans reflect more heat upwards like they are designed to do.
 Here's a link on "How To Clean Drip Pans Naturally."

 #44 Install outlet gaskets to seal air leaks.
-Switch plates and outlets leak a lot of air.
+Light switch plates and outlets leak a lot of air.
 Simple foam gaskets will easily help seal these leaks.
 A pack of ten costs less than $3 at any hardware store.

 #43 Use the air-dry option on your dishwasher.
 If you're washing a load of crystal glasses, then you probably want the dry cycle to eliminate spotting.
 But for other dishes, the air-dry cycle cuts about 15% of the dishwashers energy use.

 #42 Don’t close air vents in rooms that are not used.
 A forced air system (HVAC) is a pressure load system.
 By closing registers and vents, you impact how the system inhales and exhales air.
 This can cause the system to work harder and possibly even cause damage.
 Also the most energy efficient practice you can do is to have heat evenly distributed throughout the house.
 Blocking vents in certain rooms will make those rooms colder.
 Because heat moves from greater concentrations to lesser concentrations, these colder rooms will draw heat from other rooms in the house, making the whole house feel colder and causing you to raise the thermostat.